dribnet/purvs/README.md

-Security Zone
+Security Zone, Final

-I have decided to switch back to my wallpaper asthetic from ps3.
-There I use hexagons to create a sc-fi themed wall.
-I have kept to tat theme and created a hive community of security bots.
+I use hexagons to create a sc-fi themed wall.
+I have kept to that theme and created a hive community of security bots.
 From a far this swarm is not detailed.
 As you get closer the form of each individual drone is more noticable.
-On closer inspection each drone has green lights, acting like eye.
+On closer inspection each drone has green lights, acting like eyes/sensors.
 If the user gets too close these lights turn red as if the drones have switch to a more aggresive security mode.
+The glow in the background also turns read to alert the user to back away.
+The tour shows this interaction by closing in on the drones then backing out when they turn red.